hannseman/homebridge-mi-hygrothermograph/README.md

 Thanks [ulrich-berl](https://github.com/ulrich-berl) for implementing support for this.

+Encryption can also be turned off by installing the [ATC_MiThermometer](https://github.com/atc1441/ATC_MiThermometer) custom firmware.
+If you find yourself having issues with getting the device working with the `bindKey` option then give this firmware a try.

 ## Technical details
 The plugin scans for [Bluetooth Low Energy](https://en.wikipedia.org/wiki/Bluetooth_Low_Energy) peripherals and check the broadcast advertisement packets.